bmramsdell/Ramsdell_CSCI2270_FinalProject/README.md

 System Requirements:
+This project will not require the user to have any specific system requirements in order to run it.
+We plan to program everything in C++, which should be universally accepted amongst all computers and virtual machines.

 Group Members:
 Group members for the CSCI 2270 final project will be Zachary Withrow (zachary.withrow537@gmail.com) and Blaine Ramsdell (blaine.ramsdell@colorado.edu)